 Amid this rising Big Tech censorship, there’s been increased interest in alternatives to these social media giants and many of these alternatives have enjoyed significant growth because of their pro-free speech stances.

-Here are four of the top Facebook and Twitter alternatives that support free speech on their platforms:
+Here are three of the top Facebook and Twitter alternatives that support free speech on their platforms:

 Free speech social network Gab launched in August 2016 as a private beta and opened up registrations to the public in May 2017.